-So you just got your pot.
+So you just got your Instant Pot.
 Now what?
-Well, if you’ve actually opened up the manual (props to you, by the way), you know the first thing is the water test.
+Well, if you've actually opened up the manual (props to you, by the way), you know the first thing is the Instant Pot water test.

 Think of your Instant Pot like a piece of IKEA furniture.
 Sure - you could go ahead and start building without looking at the diagrams and counting your pieces, but in order to avoid mishaps down the road, you probably want to make sure that things are in working order.
 That's what the water test is for.

 If you're new to Instant Pot, you might also want to check out this post on Instant Pot burn message, check out our Instant Pot 101 series, and get inspired by these 10 Instant Pot meals for beginners.

 Not only does it help to ensure that your Instant Pot is in working order, but it also helps you to get familiar with some of its basic functions like using the inner pot.
 You'll learn to properly seal your lid and make sure there are no defects in that regard.
 You'll also have a chance to use the venting function, and of course, press a few of those buttons.

 Finally, you'll see what it means for the pot to come to pressure.
 While many recipes boast a quick cooking time, those times do not include the time it takes for the pot to come to pressure - the dirty unspoken truth of the Instant Pot!